 Additionally, we often find organizations who have been through recent mergers and acquisitions or significant hiring sprees usually setup additional early indicators for new users, who may require education on the corporate security policies.
 One area that’s often forgotten is when existing employees and contractors switch roles within the organization.
 Security teams should be more careful if these employees and contractors continue to accumulate their access privileges from the previous roles or the practice of decommissioning access privileges is less mature.

-ObserveIT customers rely on many of the alerts listed in the Top Insider Threat Risk Indicators chart above.
+Proofpoint customers rely on many of the alerts listed in the Top Insider Threat Risk Indicators chart above.
 Customers can also combine these alerts with our Lists feature, as shown in the screenshot below.

-Customers can differentiate the risk severity of alerts based on the list that the user falls under.
+This enables customers to differentiate the risk severity of alerts based on the list that the user falls under.
 For example, it makes sense for the alert role of “exfiltrating files to unlisted USB devices” to be set at “critical” for departing users.

 Identifying Technical Opportunities for Misuse and Exfiltration